austinmama/vsrx/about.md

 The vSRX can manage VLANs that are associated with it through the gateway appliance (only).

-For information on how to manage VLANs from the **Gateway Appliances Details** page, see the [Managing VLANs](/docs/vsrx?topic=gateway-appliance-managing-vlans-and-gateway-appliances) topic.
+For information on how to manage VLANs from the **Gateway Appliances Details** page, see [Managing VLANs with a gateway appliance](/docs/vsrx?topic=gateway-appliance-managing-vlans-and-gateway-appliances).